dashpay/docs/developers/integration.rst

 - the block containing the previous transaction is `ChainLocked <https://github.com/dashpay/dips/blob/master/dip-0008.md>`__

-When checking the previous transaction for an InstantSend lock, it is important to also do this on mempool (non-mined) transactions.
+When checking the previous transaction for an InstantSend lock, it is important to do this on mempool (non-mined) transactions.
 This allows chained InstantSend locking.

 Additional Resources